- Download our Moving to Sweden Guide (PDF)

 Work permits for Sweden

-Expats wanting to work in Sweden should apply for a work permit before they arrive in the country.
+Expats who want to work in Sweden should apply for a work permit before they arrive in the country.
 All non-EU and non-EEA citizens will need a work permit to legally work in Sweden.

 It is important to note that once a work permit has been granted it is only valid for the profession stipulated in the job offer and for that specific employer.
 Expats who need to renew their work permit should do so at the Swedish Migration Agency.